viperproject/gobra-book/src/3-predicates.md

 In a first step, we focus only on specifying memory access.
 Then in the second step, the contracts are completed for functional correctness.
-The contracts and the following client code will be verified in the final example:
+The following client code will be verified in the final example:
 ``` go
 {{#include list.go:client}}
 ```

 ## Defining predicates
-Here we define the predicate `elements` to represent access to all elements in a the list `l`:
+Here we define the predicate `elements` to represent access to all elements in a list `l`:
 ``` go
 {{#include list.go:type}}